Poomon001/RSA-Cryptography/readME.md

 # RSA Cryptography Optimization
 RSA Cryptography Optimization is a project that aims to optimize the RSA encryption and decryption process.
-The optimization includes the use of the GMP library, Montgomery Modular Multiplication Algorithm, and Modular Exponentiation Algorithm to reduce the multiplication and exponentiation operations' strength.
-In addition to algorithms, this project applies different optimization techniques including loop unrolling, software pipelining, grafting, operator strength reduction, predicate execution, restrict-qualified pointers, register spilling, constant propagation, and dead code elimination to reduce the number of instructions.
+The optimization includes the use of Montgomery Modular Multiplication and Modular Exponentiation Algorithms to reduce the multiplication and exponentiation operations' strength.
+In addition to algorithms, this project applies different optimization techniques including loop unrolling, software pipelining, grafting, operator strength reduction, predicate execution, look up table, restrict-qualified pointers, register spilling, constant propagation, and dead code elimination to reduce the number of instructions.

 ## Results
 We successfully reduce the number of instruction by over X instruction (Y % of the total instruction).
 The optimized code is Z% faster than the original code.
-The optimized version also increases the capability of a plain text size by 30 bits.
+The optimized version also increases the capability of a plain text size by 29 bits.
+Note we use 64-bits system as a benchmark, so we can further increase the plain text size by optimizing the code.

 ## Setup QEMU
 1. Download QEMU for Windows 64 bit from https://qemu.weilnetz.de/w64